wanburana/AT82.01-brain-project-group-4/README.md

 - Trying out EEGNet and its derivatives on the DEAP dataset directly (Sunny)
 - Reading the paper on EEGNET (Sunny)

+## Week 4 Progress
+### Completed
+- Read 3 papers and Upload paper's PDF files and their summary in github/google drive (Jirasak)

 st122162 - Jirasak Buranathawornsom
 st122458 - Arnajak Tungchoksongchai